Numerically Stable Resonating Hartree-Fock: Benchmarking Excited State Resonating Hartree-Fock Performance

 \subsection{High Quality ResHF Singlet-Triplet Gaps}

 Accurate singlet-triplet state energy gaps ($\Delta E_{ST}$) are essential for intersystem crossing.
 Even small organic molecules with minimal spin-orbit couplings can exhibit ultrafast intersystem crossings given small enough $\Delta E_{ST}$. \cite{Richter2012JPCL, Penfold2012JCP} To survey the performance of ResHF for $\Delta E_{ST}$, we compute the lowest lying singlet and triplet excited states for a set of nine molecules taken from the QUEST database\cite{QUEST1, QUEST3, QUEST7}.
 We apply an equal weight 3SA scheme across the \ce{S0}, \ce{S1}, and \ce{T1} states for both CASSCF and ResHF calculations.
 To select the initial guess, we first compute configuration interaction singles calculations of the \ce{S1} state to identify the largest occupied-to-virtual single excitation contribution from the RHF orbitals.
 The subsequent occupied-virtual orbital pair was used to build the CASSCF and ResHF initial wavefunctions, as shown in Figure \ref{fig:wfn}.

+For the ``larger'' molecules (pyrimidine, benzothiadiazole, benzoxadiazole), ResHF convergence failures were observed when using the 4 Slater determinant wavefunction.
+Steady decreases in energy were observed for the first 10 optimization cycles before reaching a plateau.
+After about 50 more cycles, large spikes in energy occur.
+We hypothesize this is due to the relatively naive convergence strategy used here (simple DIIS).
+Second order, or quasi-second order, convergers are commonly applied to CASSCF wavefunction optimization, and thus we expect the same will be required to more reliably converge ResHF for a broader range of systems.

-However, for larger sized molecules, ResHF convergence failures were observed.
-Therefore, Table \ref{tab:vee} displays results from a 3 Slater determinant wavefunction, where the double excitation determinant has been omitted for the sake of stability.
+ResHF convergence improved significantly upon omission of the doubly excited determinant.
+Therefore, Table \ref{tab:vee} displays results from a 3SA-ResHF(3sd) wavefunction.
 4SA-ResHF(4sd) energies for the smaller molecules can be found in the Supplementary Materials.
+We emphasize that this reduction of the ResHF wavefunction expansion is motivated by convergence stability, \emph{not} computational expense.
+ResHF scales as $\mathcal{O}(N^2)$ with respect to the number of Slater determinants in the expansion.

 In comparing the vertical excitation energies to the theoretical best estimates (TBEs), it is clear that both ResHF(3sd) and CASSCF(2e, 2o) are far from achieving quantitative accuracy with such a small active space.
 3SA-CASSCF shows a 0.97 eV mean absolute error (MAE) for triplet states and a 0.70 eV MAE for singlet states.
 3SA-ResHF has slightly lower MAEs, with 0.75 eV for triplet states and 0.66 eV for singlet states.